OkparaOkechukwu/atomchain/README.md

 # atomchain

-Read all the whitepapers:
+Read the latest whitepapers:
 atomchain.okpara.net

-An alternative to blockchain
+An alternative architecture to blockchain okpara.net/AtomChain.pdf
-okpara.net/AtomChain.pdf

 You lose everything in your world(Public Key) if you lose your home(Private Key).